-Some specific equipment needed that cannot be left are paddles, a personal floatation device , and dry bags to hold personal belongings.
+For canoeing you'll need paddles, a personal floatation device, and dry bags to hold personal belongings.
 Other items to consider bringing are sun protection, a watch, snacks, and water.
-For white water canoeing a white water specific PFD and a white water helmet are both needed!
-This list below compiles the equipment and essentials needed for a canoeing excursion.
+Below is a list of equipment for your next canoeing excursion.

 A personal floatation device (a PFD or life vest) is required to be out on the water at most times.
 At a public lake with boating, PFD's are required or you can be fined.
 A PFD is a vest made of buoyant material to help you stay afloat in the water.
 A note, however: PFD's do not take the place of the ability to swim, and that is why they have stopped being called life vests.
 They help you stay afloat; they do not stay afloat for you.
 Flatwater PFD's are class three PFD's typically.
 These are the iconic life vests, and can also be tailored to be sport specific for higher speed water sports.

 Without paddles, canoes would be at a stand still.
 The paddles for canoeing are different than that of kayaking: the two paddles have different lengths.
 The shorter paddle goes in the front and the longer paddle goes in the rear.
 The rear rower is typically a power position, providing the thrust, while the front rower guides the canoe.